ansible/molecule/doc/source/usage.rst

 from your docker client.
 Also, the Ansible ``connection`` must be set to docker with user root.

-In order to use the docker provisioner, the image used must have at least one of the following:
+In order to use the docker driver, the image used must have at least one of the following:

 - apt-get/yum